 In addition to the research completed while reviewing all collection documentation, conduct preliminary background research about the creator and/or subject of the collection.
 Searching the Archives’ website and Google are a good way to start.
 A search on the Archives’ website will allow you to make connections with other collections, subjects, and names that will help inform what should be highlighted in the finding aid.
 Additional resources are available at the American Art and Portrait Gallery Library and SIL’s online databases.

-506 field: Delete the statement and add a "closed" statement indicating that it is closed for processing or processing and digitization.
+Conditions Governing Access note: Delete the statement and add a "closed" statement indicating that it is closed for processing or processing and digitization.

-506 $a This collection is temporarily closed to researchers due to archival processing.
+Example 1: This collection is temporarily closed to researchers due to archival processing.
 Contact Reference Services for more information.

-506 $a This collection is temporarily closed to researchers due to archival processing and digitization.
+Example 2: This collection is temporarily closed to researchers due to archival processing and digitization.
 Contact Reference Services for more information.

 Conduct a box-by-box physical survey and analysis of the collection.
 Take the time to become familiar with the scope, content, arrangement, and potential research value/strengths of the entire collection.
 Time spent on the survey phase is worth the effort as it will help determine a preliminary logical archival arrangement.
 However, the survey is not conducted at the item level.